sybrew/the-seo-framework/readme.txt

 			* This setting affects the URL structure of the post.
 			* This setting affects the breadcrumb structure of the post.
 		/
-		* TODO New sitename options, that are now named Organization options.
-		* TODO Split Person/Organization SEO?
 		* TODO Logo upload has been added for Organization Schema.org.
 			* Current customizer logo settings are still (too) theme-specific.
 			* The output will still fall back to the customizer logo when not set.